RahulSajnani/Shape-priors-for-monocular-object-localization/README.md

-# IROS2017
+# Shape priors for monocular object localization
-Implementation of IROS 2017 research paper
+Implementation of IROS 2017 research paper: [Shape priors for real-time monocular object localization in dynamic environments](https://ieeexplore.ieee.org/abstract/document/8205990/)

 ## Instructions
 **input.txt** file contains initialization values that you can copy and paste in the matlab command line. <br/>